An attestation seal by the Chinese Embassy in South Africa.

 Part of the cost also includes handling the embassies.
 Dealing with the embassies can be difficult.
 For example, the Chinese Embassy requires an application form per document.
 (Download this Chinese embassy authentication application form here.)
 Then there is liaising with the embassies and knowing when the document is ready, plus checking that it is correct once collected.

-Our service fee to complete an attestation (for any amount of documents you may have) per embassy does not include the embassy’s own fee – see full pricing details above and here.
+Our service fee to complete an attestation (for any amount of documents you may have) per embassy does not include the embassy’s own fee – see full pricing details here.
 This price includes all our time and effort, not to mention travelling costs twice to and from the embassy, knowing where to go and what to tick and fill in, etc.

 Attestation for/by other countries